sarakonradi/nest-simulator/doc/tutorials/pynest_tutorial/part_2_populations_of_neurons.rst

 Parameterising the neurons at creation is more efficient than using ``SetStatus()`` after creation, so try to do this wherever possible.

-We can also set the parameters of a neuron model *before* creation, which allows us to define a simulation more concisely in many cases.
-If many individual batches of neurons are to be produced, it is more convenient to set the defaults of the model, so that all neurons created from that model will automatically have the same parameters.
-The defaults of a model can be queried with ``GetDefaults(model)``, and set with ``SetDefaults(model, params)``, where ``params`` is a dictionary containing the desired parameter/value pairings.
+We can also set the parameters of a neuron |model| *before* creation, which allows us to define a simulation more concisely in many cases.
+If many individual batches of neurons are to be produced, it is more convenient to set the defaults of the |model|, so that all neurons created from that |model| will automatically have the same parameters.
+The defaults of a |model| can be queried with ``GetDefaults(model)``, and set with ``SetDefaults(model, params)``, where ``params`` is a dictionary containing the desired parameter/value pairings.
 For example: